You're viewing documentation for release 6 (LTS). Looking for a different release?

 Invite device clients

-From the 10Duke Enterprise point of view, a device client is an OAuth client application that runs on a specific device (hardware) and authenticates itself with a client ID (OAuth client_id) and client secret using the OAuth client credentials grant flow to get an access token.
+From the 10Duke Enterprise point of view, a device client is an OAuth client application that runs on a specific device (hardware).
+The device client uses the OAuth client credentials grant flow to authenticate itself with a client ID (OAuth client_id) and client secret and to receive an access token.

-If the invitation is used on a device that has already been registered in the system as a device client, the device client authenticates itself to get an access token, and accepting the invitation just adds the device client to the device client groups.
+If the invitation is used on a device that has already been registered in the system as a device client, the device client authenticates itself, and accepting the invitation just adds the device client to the specified groups.

 If needed, you can allow an invitation to be used by existing device clients only, or even restrict an invitation to a specific device client.